-Braille is written on special paper, either by hand with a handframe and stylus, by using a braille writing machine, such as a Perkins Brailler, or by an embosser connected to a computer.
+Braille is written using a handframe and stylus, a braille writing machine, such as a Perkins Brailler, or an embosser connected to a computer.

 Most signs, for example the signs for alphabetic letters, occupy one cell.
 Some signs can occupy two and occasionally three cells.